-If your organization owes Delaware Franchise Taxes, they have to be paid in full earlier than you possibly thought they needed to be in order to request a Certificate of Good Standing.
+If your organization owes Delaware Franchise Taxes, they have to be paid in full in order to request a Certificate of Good Standing.
 While most certificates of good standing in other states are free, you’ll find that this certificate has associated fees and costs in Delaware.

-An organization should file an Annual Report itemizing its administrators.
+An organization should file an Annual Report listing its administrators.
 Usually, some companies can produce the Certificate of Good Standing within just a few minutes.
-Many states require the Certificate of Good Standing as supporting documentation when submitting a Certificate of Authority to the business’s home state to change it into a registered international company or international LLC.
+Many states require the Certificate of Good Standing as supporting documentation when submitting a Certificate of Authority to the business’s home state to change it into a registered foreign corporation or foreign LLC.

 Is Your Business In Good Standing?

 The Delaware website only provides restricted details about entities that have been incorporated in this state.
-It is possible for you to find out the precise name of the entity, the Delaware state file quantity, the formation date, the kind of entity, the residency, and the main Registered Agent within the Delaware website for security reasons.
-The Delaware website only provides the fundamental particulars about the entity and doesn’t reveal any additional info relating to the business.
-Regarding the search outcomes, the State of Delaware website openly states, "This not a statement of good standing."
+It is possible for you to find out the exact name of the entity, the Delaware state file number, the formation date, the type of entity, the residency, and the main Registered Agent within the Delaware website for security reasons.
+The Delaware website only provides the fundamental particulars about the entity and doesn’t reveal any additional information relating to the business.
+Regarding the search outcomes, the State of Delaware website openly states, "This is not a statement of good standing."
 Therefore, do not assume that just because you see your business name on the website that you have a Certificate of Good Standing.